oneananda/Software-Architecture-Best-Practices/Interface-Driven Development - IDD/README.md

 _Problem: Managing and understanding the interactions between these highly decoupled components can become cumbersome, especially for a small application where simpler designs might be more appropriate._

+### Interface Proliferation

+Overusing interfaces can lead to a proliferation of small, fine-grained interfaces.
+This can make the system harder to manage and understand, and it may lead to a situation where you have many interfaces with single methods or tightly focused responsibilities.

+### Difficulty in Testing

+While interfaces make mocking easier, they can also complicate testing if not used properly.
+For example, a test might need to deal with multiple interfaces and their implementations, increasing the setup complexity for unit tests.